-Page 145 of the 1991 book "Gunsmiths of Bedford, Somerset, and Fulton Counties" by Vaughn Wisker, Sr. and James B. Whisker shows a rifle then attributed to Isaac Wendle that has the name Isaac Wendle prominently engraved on the barrel and has "Stoys town", a date, and a design used by Samuel Spangler on the lock bolt plate.
-Page 47 of James B. Whisker's 2017 book "Gunsmiths of Somerset County, Pennsylvania" shows the same rifle and attributes it to Samuel Spangler, based on the name on the lock.
+Page 145 of the Whisker's 1991 book "Gunsmiths of Bedford, Somerset, and Fulton Counties" shows an antique flintlock rifle then attributed to Isaac Wendle that has the name Isaac Wendle prominently engraved on the barrel and has "Stoys town", a date, and a design used by Samuel Spangler on the lock bolt plate.
+Page 47 of James B. Whisker's 2017 book "Gunsmiths of Somerset County, Pennsylvania" shows the same muzzle loading rifle and attributes it to Samuel Spangler, based on the name on the lock.
 To me, the lock bolt plate positively identifies the gun as one made by Samuel Spangler.
 I believe Mr. Whisker is correct when he asserts that Spangler put the name of the rifle's owner on the barrels of several of the guns he manufactured.
 For example, the 2017 book shows a mule ear rifle with a Spanger-marked lock and Ruslin engraved on the barrel.
-The patchbox finials on the two rifles are extremely similar.
+The patch box finials on the two rifles are extremely similar.
 Here are photos of a second rifle with "Ruslin" engraved on the barrel that is now attributed to Spangler on page 42 of Whisker's 2017 book.